EdmundBenedict/lordcephei.github.io/pages/plbndsdoc.md

 Note the following points:

-+ the highly dispersive band between &Gamma; and A in the window (-2,0) eV, is black, indicating its _sp_ character.
++ The highly dispersive band between &Gamma; and A in the window (-2,0) eV, is black, indicating its _sp_ character.
 The band continues on &Gamma;-M line to positive energy.
-You can also see traces of it on the &Gamma;-K line, starting at &Gamma; near -0.5 eV, The bottom of the band start at around -10 eV at &Gamma;.
+You can also see traces of it on the &Gamma;-K line, starting at &Gamma; near -0.5 eV, The bottom of the band starts occurs around -9 eV at &Gamma;.
 + The majority and minority _d_ bands are quite distinct.
 This means that <i>s<sub>z</sub></i> is almost a good quantum number.
 In the absence of spin-orbit coupling it _is_ a good quantum number.
 If spin-orbit coupling significantly admixes &uarr; and &darr; character, red and green would bleed together, which would appear as yellow.